k-gerner/Wordle-Command-Line/README.md

 The output will update in place.
 Once the user quits the program, the output will be cleared from the screen.
-> [!NOTE]
-> From v2.0.0, this code uses the Python `curses` module for cleaner
-> command line printing.
-This is not available on Windows operating
-> systems.
-If you are using Windows, please use v1.1.0 instead.

 Here is an example of a full playthrough of Wordle using the program, using regular mode, and then hard mode:

 ![](https://github.com/k-gerner/gif-storage/blob/main/wordle/wordle_demo.gif)

-## This is a test